Office of Diversity, Compliance, and Title IX

 Reporting an Incident to the Office of Diversity, Compliance and Title IX

 An Incident Report is a means of alerting the Office of Diversity, Compliance, and Title IX to a situation.
-Upon receipt, the Title IX Coordinator will reach out to the impacted party(ies) with information regarding support, resources, and options regarding moving forward.
-In nearly all situations, the submission of an incident report does not initiate a formal process and the impacted individual(s) will have the agency to determine what, if any, reporting/judicial options they choose to pursue.
+Upon receipt, the Office of Diversity, Compliance, and Title IX will reach out to the impacted party(ies) with information regarding support, resources, and the steps involved in the formal complaint process.
+In most situations, the submission of an incident report does not immediately initiate a formal complaint process and the impacted individual(s) will have the agency to determine what, if any, reporting/judicial options they choose to pursue.

 The Office of Diversity, Compliance, and Title IX staff is available to answer questions regarding the Incident Report and Formal Complaint processes and assist you in completing any of the reports.